Acrylic on canvas

-Artist Background: A native of Houston, Texas, Frankfort, who has exhibited her work since 1999, won a Guggenheim fellowship in 2006, and just a year earlier was featured in her first solo exhibition, What’s So Funny, in Brooklyn, NY.
-Her latest solo exhibition, Pictures, took place at the Inman Gallery in Houston in 2010.
+About the Artist: A native of Houston, Frankfort earned a B.A. from Brandeis University, a M.F.A. from the Yale University School of Art, attended the Skowhegan School of Painting and Sculpture, and was a Core Fellow at the Glassell School of Art at the Museum of Fine Arts Houston,from 1998-1999.
+Frankfort earned a Guggenheim fellowship in 2006, and just a year earlier was featured in her first solo exhibition, What’s So Funny, in Brooklyn.
+Her latest solo exhibition, Hit or Miss, took place at James Harris Gallery in New York in 2011.
+Frankfort's work can also be viewed at Inman Gallery in Houston.
 Frankfort currently resides in Boston, where she is a Professor of Art at Boston University’s College of Fine Arts.